omega8cc/boa/docs/DEBUG-APCU-DRUSH-CRON.md

       fpm-pool-common files rather than switching to drush cron — see FAQ.md
 - [ ] If `local.settings.php` discovery cache override was applied as a workaround:
       revert it once the root cause is resolved
-- [ ] Confirm drush operations are run as `oN.ftp` under the limited shell, not as `oN` under bash; confirm PHP-CLI version control files match sites' PHP-FPM version
+- [ ] Confirm drush operations are run in the limited shell (`oN.ftp` or a platform developer login), not as `oN` under bash; confirm PHP-CLI version control files match sites' PHP-FPM version
 - [ ] Confirm site-local drush (Composer) is used for all Drupal 8+ sites
 - [ ] Review APCu utilisation; if sustained above 75%, raise usable RAM so the tuner resizes APCu — a hand-edited `apc.shm_size` does not persist